General and Program Specific Requirements for Teaching the Career Field

-For teaching the career field of agriculture or business and marketing the content core shall include a major or its equivalent in agriculture or business and marketing, as applicable, that provides a knowledge base for assisting students in meeting the State learning standards for students in career development and occupational studies, as prescribed in Part 100 of this Title.
+For teaching the career field of agriculture or business and marketing the content core shall include a major or its equivalent in agriculture or business and marketing, defined as at least 30 semester hours, that in combination with the pedagogical core, provides a knowledge base for assisting students in meeting the State learning standards for students in career development and occupational studies, as prescribed in Part 100 of this Title.

 General Pedagogical Core Requirements